 Addiction eleviates any psychological and emotional distress, for example bordem, low self-esteem, guilt, anger, feeling hurt, unfulfilled or stressed from work.

 Overcome Addiction with Hypnotherapy

-Using Clinical Hypnotherapy and Neuro-Linguistic Programming (NLP), I will help you to challenge and change the way you you percieve your addiction.
+Using Clinical Hypnotherapy and Neuro-Linguistic Programming (NLP), I will help you to challenge and change the way you you perceive your addiction.
 These techniques are extremely useful for breaking enternched habits and for developing new resourceful techniques that build up psychological resilience to events/experiences where addiction triggers occur.